Brewers vs. Reds Player Props Betting Odds

-Player props are listed for Christian Yelich and Jonathan India, among others, when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.
+Oddsmakers have set player props for Christian Yelich, Jonathan India and others when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!